Quasi-finite modules over affine and extended affine Lie algebras: Quasi-finite modules over nullity 2 fgc EALAs

 Let $X$ be an irreducible $E^{0}$-module.
 Postulate $E^{+}X = (0)$, which in turn induces an $(E^{0} \oplus E^{+})$-module structure on $X$.
 Define the \textit{generalized Verma module} $M(X)$ over $E$ by setting

 By standard arguments, it can be shown that $M(X)$ has a unique irreducible quotient, say $L(X)$.
 Again there exists an action of $GL(2, \mathbb{Z})$ on $E$ (in the sense described in Section \ref{S6}).
 So for each $A \in GL(2, \mathbb{Z})$, we obtain a twisted irreducible module over $E$, which we shall denote by $L(X)^A$, where the action of $E$ is twisted by an automorphism $A$ of $\mathbb{Z}^{2}$.
-In this case, the twisted module will finally turn out to be a module over a Lie algebra isomorphic to $E$ (see Section \ref{S6}).
-We shall refer to these twisted modules of the form $L(X)^A$ as simply irreducible \textit{modules of the highest weight type} (see \cite{BB,BZ} for examples of quasi-finite modules over $\mathbb{Z}^2$-graded Lie algebras).
+In this case, the twisted module will finally turn out to be a module over a Lie algebra isomorphic to $E$ (see \cite{BB,BZ} for examples of quasi-finite modules over $\mathbb{Z}^2$-graded Lie algebras).

 \brmk In case of $\tau_2^{tor}$ (see \S \ref{SS4.2}), we also get a similar triangular decomposition given by $\tau_2^{tor} = (\tau_2^{tor})^{-} \oplus (\tau_2^{tor})^{0} \oplus (\tau_2^{tor})^{+}$, with $(\tau_2^{tor})^{0} = \sum_{r \in \mathbb{Z}} \mathbb{C}t_1^{r}K_0 \oplus \mathbb{C}d_0 \oplus \mathfrak{g} \otimes \mathbb{C}[t_1,t_1^{-1}] \oplus \mathbb{C}K_1 \oplus \mathbb{C}d_1$. \ermk \bdfn A linear map $z : X \longrightarrow X$ is said to be an $E^0$-central operator of degree $m$ if \begin{enumerate} \item $z$ commutes with the action of $(E^0)^{\prime}$, where \\ $(E^{0})^{\prime} := \sum_{r \in \Xi} \mathbb{C}t_1^rK_0 \oplus \sum_{r \in \Xi} \mathbb{C}t_1^{-r}d_0 \oplus \mathfrak{g} \otimes \mathbb{C}[t_1,t_1^{-1}] \oplus \mathbb{C}K_1$ and \item $d_1 z -z d_1 = mz$. \end{enumerate} \edfn